 Sodium chloride – table salt – will produce 75% RH at 77 degrees F (25 degrees C).
 That’s too high.
 We’re interested in low humidity that can damage guitars or normal humidity.

 Potassium Carbonate seems perfect.
 It produces 43% RH at 77 degrees.
-This is in the optimal humidity range for guitars

-	and people.
-The problem is it may be difficult to find Potassium Carbonate unless you have access to a chemical supply
+This is in the optimal humidity range for guitars and people.
+The problem is it may be difficult to find Potassium Carbonate unless you have access to a chemical supply company.

-	company.
 It won’t be at your grocery store.

-	Magnesium Chloride is sometimes used to melt ice on sidewalks in the winter so you might be able to find this.
-It

-	produces about 33% RH at 77 degrees.
+Magnesium Chloride is sometimes used to melt ice on sidewalks in the winter so you might be able to find this. ((However, if the Magnesium Chloride is contaminated with a lot of other compounds or a mixture of salts then it probably won’t produce the desired humidity.))
+It produces about 33% RH at 77 degrees.

 But the interesting salt is the Potassium Carbonate.
-If you could put a saturated solution of that in with your guitars,

-	say in a airtight guitar cabinet, your guitars would be exposed to a constant humidity of 43% – just what they need.
-A

-	standard guitar case humidifier might not provide enough humidity – or it might over humidify.
-So something that

-	automatically regulates the humidity to the desired %RH would be a good thing.
+If you could put a saturated solution of that in with your guitars, say in a airtight guitar cabinet, your guitars would be exposed to a constant humidity of 43% – just what they need.
+A standard guitar case humidifier might not provide enough humidity – or it might over humidify.
+So something that automatically regulates the humidity to the desired %RH would be a good thing.

 Good news.
 Planet Waves make a guitar case humidifier that uses this principal.
 It is easier than finding the components to make it yourself.